 The Resource Room is a small group instructional setting that serves students with disabilities that require more intensive programming and supports.
 This setting offers a modified curriculum, following Ohio's Learning Standards Extended, which provides personalized options for students that are not offered in the general education classroom.
 Students are also included in the general education classroom as much as possible.
 Each building in the district houses one Multiple Disabilities Resource Room.
-There are also Behavioral Support Classrooms for students at TES and TMS.
+There is also one Behavioral Support Classroom for students in grades 3-5 at Munroe Elementary.